 Addressing them on a more personal note increases your chances of making them subscribers and eventual potential buyers as well.

 So, how can you personalize at this level?
-Well, you basically try to relate with the targeted audience.
+Well, you basically try to relate to the targeted audience.

-Focus your aim towards what can hook these target audiences.
-Put up the content that relates with them on your sign-up form with promising them a solution as their lead magnet.
+Focus your aim on what can hook these target audiences.
+Put up the content that relates to them on your sign-up form, promising them a solution as their lead magnet.

 Directing Them To A Dedicated Landing Page

-One the other popular method through which a lot of brands collect email addresses from their potential subscribers is creating a dedicated landing page.
+The other popular method through which many brands collect email addresses from their potential subscribers is creating a dedicated landing page.